 5. Personalised Map Location Wedding Card – Not On The High Street

 Is there a place close to the newlyweds heart?
 A country they met in?
 The town where they grew up?
 Or the place they got engaged?
 Celebrate their favourite spot with a card featuring a map of the area.

-Keepsake Heart Wreath Wooden Card – Studio Thirty Two
+7. Keepsake Heart Wreath Wooden Card – Not On The High Street

 This is a great alternative to a traditional card; the laser-cut wooden card features a pretty wreath and can be personalised with the initials and date of the couple’s wedding.
 It’ll look great as a keepsake on a shelf or hung on a wall.